chayleaf/terraria-1hp/README.md

   progression!)
 - fixes game UI not being shown when max HP is less than 19 because of a division by zero
-- fixes a ROD exploit that allowed to use it infinitely if your max HP is less than 7 (well, now it just kills you if you use it while the debuff is active)
+- fixes a RoD exploit that allowed to use it infinitely if your max HP is less than 7 (well, now it just kills you if you use it while the debuff is active)
 - reduces respawn cooldown by 4 times